1947

 Ad in California Eagle, July 3, 14, 1947,

-For details see http://www.wardellgray.org/discography.html
+For details of recordings see: http://www.wardellgray.org/discography.html

 July 24